FullStackJinn/AssessorData/README.md

 # AssessorData
-Pull Parcel and Tax related Public Data
+Pull Parcel and Tax related Public Data for LowPropTax